BP: Claims settlement

 In June 2010, after a meeting in the White House between President Barack Obama and BP executives, the president announced that BP would pay $20 billion into a trust fund that will be used to compensate victims of the oil spill.
 BP also set aside $100 million to compensate oil workers who lost their jobs because of the spill.

 On 2 March 2012, BP and businesses and residents affected by the spill reached a settlement of roughly 100,000 suits claiming economic losses.
 BP estimated that the settlement cost more than $9.2 billion.

 In 2015, BP and five states agreed to an $18.5 billion settlement to be used for Clean Water Act penalties and various claims.

 2022 Ohio refinery fire

 On 20 September 2022, a fire at BP's Husky Toledo refinery caused the death of two workers there.
 The fire was put out that day, but the refinery remained shut down.
 The refinery's shutdown was expected to increase American petrol prices.
 Officials subsequently announced that it would have little impact on prices.
 The refinery started operating again in April 2023.

+Security incidents

+In March 2026, foreigners working for the energy company BP were evacuated from the Rumaila oil field in Iraq after two drones landed at the field undetected.
+The company assured that all the necessary steps were being taken to ensure the safety of the personnel and the partners, and the situation was being monitored.